 - ½ cup coconut oil melted if solid

-- 1 tsp instant coffee dissolved in 1 tbsp boiling water (or 1 tbsp strong brewed coffee)
+- 1 teaspoon instant coffee dissolved in 1 tablespoon boiling water (or 1 tablespoon strong brewed coffee)

 For the chocolate ganache: